• Skip to primary navigation

 • ×

-Home » Filipino Desserts » Easiest Cassava Cake Ever
+Home » Vegetarian Filipino Recipes » Filipino Desserts » Easiest Cassava Cake Ever

 Easiest Cassava Cake Ever

-Cassava Cake is a Filipino Delicacy in the Philippines.
-It is rich, creamy, custard-like, and coconutty with a little texture from the grated cassava.
+Cassava Cake is a Filipino delicacy in the Philippines.
+It is rich, creamy, custard-like, and coconutty with a little texture from the grated cassava and it's gluten-free!
+This is a great dish to bring for potluck or simply eat for an afternoon snack

-Delicious and cheesy cassava cake on a plate
+a slice of sweet, creamy, and delicoius cassava cake on a white dessert plate

 When I actually started to enjoy eating Filipino Desserts, Cassava Cake was one of the first dishes I came to love and enjoy.
 There are so many different Cassava Cake versions out there, but this is an easy one to start with.
 Let me know how it goes!